jojo-/py-cayenne-lpp/README.md

 lpp.send()
 ```

-Scripts to test the module with a LoPy (https://www.pycom.io/) is provided
+Scripts to test the module with a LoPy (https://www.pycom.io/) and The
-in the `test_lopy` directory.
+Things Network is provided in the `test_lopy` directory.
+Note that you
+need to update the values of `app_eui` and `app_key` with the correct
+credentials.